m0ru/tooling-for-angular-1.4/README.md

 440K    jspm/build.js
 ```

 @peacememories meant that webpack needs a plugin for tree-shaking.
 I should check that out.
+And minification / uglification. #TODO

 Otherwise I'd say we have a clear winner.

-## TODOs

-* all CSS pipelines
-* all Minification